On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Scattering Cross Section in the Eikonal Approximation

 where $v$ is the interacting particles velocity, assuming that the particles move with the same velocity magnitudes.
 The probability of the particle transition from the initial state to the final state is given as follows

-where $\bar{u}'$ is the bispinor of the initial state, $\gamma_0$ and $\gamma_3$ are the Dirac matrices, $\Phi$ is the wave function of the final state in the zero eikonal approximation \eqref{eq12}. } {Considering that for ultrarelativistic particles $\varepsilon \rightarrow pc$, and also making the substitution $z+vt \rightarrow z$, we obtain
+where $\bar{u}'$ is the bispinor of the initial state, $\gamma_0$ and $\gamma_3$ are the Dirac matrices, $\Phi$ is the wave function of the final state in the zero eikonal approximation \eqref{eq12}. } {Considering that for ultrarelativistic particles $\varepsilon \rightarrow pc$, we obtain